-Additional parking is achieved by formalising a small open space parking area on Roe Parade and providing some bays alongside Roe Parade heading toward the emergency beach access point.
+Additional parking is achieved by formalising a small informal parking area on Roe Parade and providing some bays alongside Roe Parade heading toward the emergency beach access point.
+Overall parking provision in Zone 1 and 2 reduces by one bay, however, an increase on Cunningham Street of more than ten additional bays balances this.